sarasgambato/ResearchTrack1_Assignment1/Assignment 1/README.md

 As we can see, the robot keeps driving around the arena looking for silver tokens thanks to the `while(1)` loop.
 Then a series of `if` statements follow in this order:
 1) is a golden token detected?
 If yes, turn left or right untill the robot cannot detect golden tokens anymore; if not, go to the next `if` statement.
 2) is a silver token detected?
 If not, drive forward and keep looking for it; if yes, go to the next `if` statement.
-3) if a silver token is detected, inside the `find_silver_token()` function there is another control on the golden tokens via the function `golden_between(dist, rot_y)`, with which we check if the detected silver token can be reached safely without hitting the walls: if not, the robot keeps driving; if yes, the robot executes the grab routine, which is descripted in the section [The Grabber]()#the-grabber, relatively to the function `grab_silver_token(dist, rot_y)`.
+3) if a silver token is detected, inside the `find_silver_token()` function there is another control on the golden tokens via the function `golden_between(dist, rot_y)`, with which we check if the detected silver token can be reached safely without hitting the walls: if not, the robot keeps driving; if yes, the robot executes the grab routine, which is descripted in the section [The Grabber](#the-grabber), relatively to the function `grab_silver_token(dist, rot_y)`.

 [sr-api]: https://studentrobotics.org/docs/programming/sr/